jroy2019/Python_data_analytics/README.md

 ![Expected Salaries of Data Jobs in 2023](2_Data_Analytics_Project/images/expected_salary.png)

 ### Insights
-- 1.Senior-level data roles offer higher salaries than their respective junior-level positions, as expected.
+- 1. Senior-level data roles offer higher salaries than their respective junior-level positions, as expected.
 - 2. Data Scientists are expected to earn more than both Data Engineers and Data Analysts
 - 3. Senior Data Analysts have a lower expected salary compared to Junior Data Scientists and Junior Data Engineers